dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
 ## November 11, 2020
 * Helper in asset preferences to format email address
+* Track clicks and opens by domain for emails

 ## November 10, 2020
 * Bug with reindex partial never ending loop